sdemyanov/ConvNet/README.md

 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
 Default is 1.
 - balance - boolean variable.
 Balances errors according to the class appearance frequencies.
 Useful for highly unbalanced datasets.
 Default is 0.
+- lossfun - string.
+Specifies the employed loss function.
+Must be eigher "squared" or "logreg", that correspond to sum of squared differences and negative log likelihood respectively.
+If you use "logreg", it is better to use "softmax" nonlinear function on the last layer and reduce the learning rate about 10 times.
+The default value is "squared".
 - shuffle - determines whether the input dataset will be shuffled or not.
 If it is set to 0, the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
 Otherwise, it should be 1.
 Default is 0.
 - verbose - determines output info during learning.
 For 0 there is no output, for 1 it prints only number of epochs, for 2 it prints both numbers of epoch and batch.
-Default is 2.
+Default is 0.

 weights - the weights vector obtained from genweights or cnntrain, that is used for weights initialization.
 Can be used for testing or continuing the training procedure.